onqtam/headjack/docs/why/REPUTATION.md

 > "The highest status people in human history are those that asked for nothing and gave everything." - [Naval Ravikant](https://twitter.com/naval/status/1332457855245434880)

+> "I have this sence that there's just going to be a new startup that's going to basically be the page rank inventor which will become the new tech giant." - [Lex Fridman](https://youtu.be/-hxeDjAxvJ8?t=2249)

+> "There's several things that is page rank - there's page rank the algorithm and the idea, and there's like the implementation of it.
+And I feel like the killer product is not just the idea - like the transformer - its the implementation - something, something really compelling about it, like you just can't look away." - [Lex Fridman](https://youtu.be/-hxeDjAxvJ8?t=2450)